Hobo55/archbase/README.md

   * Read menu selection #1 to see what the selections do.
   * Vim was synced w/o plugins installed as they are git repos.
 	  So, plugins are already listed in Plug section of .vimrc.
-	  Do a :PlugInstall once ~/.vim files are in place.
+	  :PlugInstall after ~/.vim files are in place.